shlomiassaf/ngrid/apps/ngrid-docs-app/content/concepts/datasource/introduction/introduction.md

 ---
 # The Data Source

-To render rows of data the table requires a source of data.
+To render rows of data the grid requires a source of data.
-A data source an be an array of items or a container of an array of items.
+The obvious datasource is the array and in fact at the core of each grid or table an array is used to render the rows.

-You can provide the following datasources:
+You can provide the following datasource`s:

 - Array - Direct interface
-- Promise - Async interface
+- Promise<Array> - Async interface
-- Observable - Async stream interface
+- Observable<Array> - Async stream interface
 - `PblDataSource` - Async stream interface

 **nGrid** supports all of the above but works with `PblDataSource<T>`.